kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# What Would Actually Make a Library Hard to Use With Kora?
+## What Would Actually Make a Library Hard to Use With Kora? { #library-hard-to-use }

 A library can still be awkward for Kora, but usually for ordinary architectural reasons.